ebd622/docs/keystore_truststore.md

 * Java KeyStore (**JKS**) is Java version of PKCS12 and also password protected.
 Entries in a JKS file must have an “alias” that is unique.
 If an alias is not specified, “mykey” is used by default.
 It’s like a database for certs and keys.

 ## Java truststore
-Java distribution includes a file `$JAVA_HOME/lib/security/cacerts`, this is default trustore which
+Java distribution includes a file `$JAVA_HOME/lib/security/cacerts`, it is a collection of trusted certificate authority (CA) certificates.
+This is default trustore for JVM.
+A list of certificates, included into `cacerts`, may be different, it depends on a vendor.

 ## Methods
 ### Server authentication